ELIORA BOUSQUET'S COLLECTIONS OF PAINTINGS

 Imagine Eliora Bousquet's paintings at your home Watch Eliora Bousquet's collection Poetic Fictions in video Visit Eliora Bousquet's collection Poetic Fictions online shop

-Why am I talking about 'poetic fictions'?
-Because in my eyes, true poetry is in the eye and heart of the beholder.
-It is - like imagination - the ability to feel and see beyond things...
+Why does this collection speak of "poetic fictions?"
+To me, true poetry resides in the eye and heart of the beholder.
+Like imagination, it is the ability to feel and see beyond things.

 COLLECTION CHROMATIC FANTASIAE